 You create and manipulate your documents and files using various elements, such as panels, bars, and windows.
 Any arrangement of these elements is called a workspace.
-The workspaces of the different applications in Adobe® Creative Suite® 5 share the same appearance so that you can move between the applications easily.
+The workspaces of different Adobe creative applications share similar appearances so that you can move between the applications easily.
 You can also adapt each application to the way you work by selecting from several preset workspaces or by creating one of your own.

 The Application bar across the top contains a workspace switcher, menus (Windows only), and other application controls.
 On the Mac for certain products, you can show or hide it using the Window menu.